Syntactic Content Assist

 Introduction

-Chevrotain provides Syntactic Content assist Capabilities.
-These can be accessed via the computeContentAssistopen in new window method.
+Chevrotain provides syntactic content assist capabilities.
+These can be accessed via the computeContentAssist method.

 Note that this feature only provides syntactic suggestions (meaning next possible token types) not semantic suggestions.
 It could be used as a building block in a semantic suggestions provider, but it cannot do this on "its own".